u0652804/Android-Studio-Project-With-API26/README.md

     <android.constraintlayout.widget.ConstraintLayout

 ### ps :
-when use 'compileOnly' in dependence will casue building error because of old grandle version not support this method.
+when use 'compileOnly' in dependence will casue building error because of old gradle version not support this method.

 build.gradle(app)